prototypo/ethereum-eips-ontology/README.md

 Usage
 -----
 The flat file ontology (eip-ontology.txt) is meant as dynamic input to generic Large Language Models to give them up-to-date context on Ethereum terms and definitions for single-user interactions.

+The Ethereum glossary (ethereum-glossary.txt) may be used in conjunction with the onology if desired.
+In most cases, modern LLMs will already have time-delayed understanding of most of the terms in the glossary.

 The screenshot below shows a simple interaction between a user and ChatGPT 4o (although any LLM that provides for file uploads may be used).
 In this example, one can see how easy it to upload the file and then prompt the LLM to provide correct, contextual information about current Ethereum concepts.